 About the BPER Project

-The BPER Project seeks, through an interdisciplinary approach, to study and link elements of ‘best practices’ standards and to develop a framework for electronic registry design and operation from both legal and technical angles.
-The BPER Project is run by the Cape Town Convention Academic Project in partnership with the UNIDROIT Foundation, Aviareto, and the Aviation Working Group.
+The Best Practices in the Field of Electronic Registry Design and Operation (BPER) Project seeks, through an interdisciplinary approach, to study and link elements of ‘best practices’ standards and to develop a framework for electronic registry design and operation.
+From both legal and technical perspectives, the Project identifies Critical Performance Factors (CPFs) that, when adopted, allow registries to ensure reliability, security, and legal certainty.

 Guide on Best Practices for Electronic Collateral Registries (2021)

-Hard copy of the Guide on Best Practices for Electronic Collateral Registries can be purchased for 50 EUR:
+To purchase a hard copy of the Guide on Best Practices for Electronic Collateral Registries (€50), contact us at ctcap@unidroit.org.

 BPER Project Background